In this tutorial we are explaining how to deploy services on OVHcloud Managed Kubernetes service using our LoadBalancer

 of typeLoadBalancer

-you deploy will get it’s own IP. - The
+you deploy will get its own IP. - The

 LoadBalancer